DEVA8459/Nmaste-React/lec 5/Session 5 Theory.md

           setSearchbtn("button dabane ke baad ki state")
         }}>search</button>)}
 ```
-when an event click button happen it just reconiliate that particular componet and cahnge the value using diff algo and virtual dom so it can be fast
+when an event click button happen it just reconiliate that particular componet  here h1 and cahnge the value using diff algo and virtual dom so it can be fast